Uroogla/S3AP/README.md

 - `useQuietHints` Suppresses hints for found locations to make the client easier to read.
 On by default.
 - `useVerboseHints` Include found locations in hint lists.
 Due to Archipelago Server limitations, only applies to hints requested after this change.
 - `showGoal` Show what your completion goal is.
+- `showUnlockedLevels` Show which levels you have received keys for, if level locks are set to keys.

 ## Known Issues